Redesigned : People Hover Card

 This is finally released to the public.
 You can view these changes specifically in email

-While I can't share specific metrics, I want to outline how we planned to measure success
+While I can't specify metrics, I want to outline how we planned to measure success

 Better CTA Usage